AppraiseDev/Appraise/INSTALL.md

 - In the associated data we had only one En-De task.
 The combination of redundancy of 2 and the first 2 in the task distribution simply creates two accounts with the same single task (redundant).
 If there were e.g. 5 tasks and we wanted no redundancy, the line would be `["eng", "deu", "uniform",  5, 5]`.
 Alternatively to manual manifests, a Django command can be created instead of the manifest file, see `Campaign/management/commands/InitCampaigh*.py`.

 The batches file is a list of tasks with items and task descriptions.
-As a rule, there are exactly 100 segments in a task.
+There are usually at least 100 segments in a task.
 An example for ESA/MQM:
 ```
 [
     {